 For more detailed information on bursaries and scholarships see Get into Teaching - Bursaries and Funding.

-On the Graduate Teacher Programme Wales (GTP) and School Direct salaried route, you will be a paid member of staff and training costs to gain QTS will be covered by the school.
+On the Graduate Teacher Programme Wales (GTP), School Direct salaried and the Postgraduate Teaching Apprenticeship route, you will be a paid member of staff and training costs to gain QTS will be covered by the school.
 This may also include a PGCE.
 Your salary will depend on the school you train in and what subject you're teaching.

-There is also the early year’s teacher status (EYTS) graduate employment-based route which is a one-year part-time route for graduates working in an early years setting.
-The salary is set by the employer.
+There is also the early years teacher status (EYTS) graduate employment-based route, which is a one-year, part-time route for graduates working in an early years setting.
+The employer sets the salary.

 Tuition fee loans

-Tuition fee loans are paid directly to your university or college.
-You don't repay it until you’re working and earning, the repayment threshold is £21,000 per year.
+Tuition fee loans are paid directly to your university or college - it doesn't matter if you already have a student loan from your undergraduate degree.
+You can still apply for this loan to support your teacher training.
+You won't repay a penny until you're working and earning.
+The repayment threshold is £19,390 per year (or £26,575 for English and Welsh students who started their undergraduate course on or after 1 September 2012).
 If you live in Scotland and are planning to do your training there, you don't normally need to pay tuition fees.
 To check your eligibility, visit:

 - Student Finance England